splunk/observability-workshop/content/en/s4r/3-initial-tour/6-infrastructure-home/1-infrastructure-overview.md

 **Metrics pipeline management:** Control metrics volume at the point of ingest without re-instrumentation with a set of aggregation and data-dropping rules to store and analyze only the needed data.
 Reduce metrics volume and optimize observability spend.

 ![Infrastructure Overview](../images/infrastructure-overview.png)

+{{% notice title="The Optional Exercise" style="info" %}}

+The main focus of this workshop is to get you good overview of full product set.
+To make sure all major components are touched we have added an optional exercise that makes use of  Splunk's Kubernetes Navigator  to show you the use of  the  Splunk Infrastructure Navigators.
+It can be skipped in case of time constrains.

+{{% /notice %}}